Brooks Koepka: 2017–2019: Major championship streak, rise to world number one

+2020: Injury problems

 Koepka was plagued by hip and knee pains for the majority of the season and, in August 2020, withdrew from competition prior to the FedEx Cup playoffs.

 In February 2021, Koepka won the Waste Management Phoenix Open at TPC Scottsdale in Arizona.
 Koepka overcame a five-shot deficit on the final day, with a 6-under-par 65.
 This was his second win at the event.
 Koepka underwent knee surgery on March 16, 2021.
 In May 2021, Koepka finished in a tie for second place at the 2021 PGA Championship.
 A final round 74 saw him finish two shots behind Phil Mickelson; who became the oldest major champion at the age of 50.
 In September 2021, Koepka played on the U.S. team in the 2021 Ryder Cup at Whistling Straits in Kohler, Wisconsin.
 The U.S. team won 19–9 and Koepka went 2–2–0 including a win in his Sunday singles match against Bernd Wiesberger.
 Koepka won The Match on November 26 against rival Bryson DeChambeau at the Wynn Las Vegas.